Conor Branson: Professional

 Branson played for Guiseley of the National League North, the sixth tear of English football, during the 2011/12 season.
 He stayed with the club until September 2012 when he began attending the University of Charleston.
 In total he made eight appearances for the club.
 After college, Branson had trials with DC United and Columbus Crew, both of Major League Soccer.

 In March 2016 it was announced that Branson had signed for the Pittsburgh Riverhounds of the United Soccer League a few days before the opening match of the 2016 USL season.
 He made his debut for the club on 2 April in the team's opening match to the Rochester Rhinos, coming on as a 68th-minute substitute for Michael Green.
 It was announced that Branson and the club mutually parted ways in August 2016 after making 14 appearances and scoring one goal for the club.

 In the summer of 2018, he returned to the UK and joined National League North side Bradford Park Avenue.
 Branson finished his first season with the club with twelve goals and was named as the club's Manager's Player of the Year.
 On 19 June 2019, Branson left Bradford to join Altrincham.

+In May 2023, Branson signed for Farsley Celtic after four seasons with Alfreton Town.